Yassinefahmi/Startup/README.md

 ### Models
 As soon as we want to create users in the database, we need to create a User model that can do this for us.
-A model represents a table in the database.
-It is able to save data safely.

-#### Let's create a User model in directory `app/Models`
+#### Let's create a User model in `app/Models`
-A created model must inherit class Model.
+A created model must extend class Model.
 Each model has two functions, tableName and attributes.
-In the function `tableName()` we return the table name.
-The function `attributes()` returns an array of columns which needs to be filled with data.
+The function `attributes()` returns an array of columns which can be filled with data.
 ````php
 class User extends Model
 {